Browser Identification

 Cookie Demonstration

 Hello my friend, you have not got a name yet.
 Let me give you one.
-Allow me to call you Ryan Hughes from now on.
+Allow me to call you Abbie Thomas from now on.

 (but I think you aren't, sorry that might not apply then) you can browse all cookies by going to